MicrosoftDocs/biztalk-docs/biztalk/core/how-to-use-multi-part-message-types.md

     > [!NOTE]
     >  Items that appear as read-only are defined in another orchestration.

-### To remove a part from a multi-part message type
+## Remove a part from a multi-part message type

 -   In the **Orchestration View** window, right-click the part you want to remove and click **Delete**.

     > [!NOTE]
     >  You cannot delete a message type's message part if the **Message Body Part** property is set to true.
 You must first set the **Message Body Part** property to True for another of the message type's parts.

-### To set the type modifier for a multi-part message type
+## Set the type modifier for a multi-part message type

 -   In the **Properties** window, set the following property: